emanaev/gitlab-testops/README.md

 TOKEN=some-token-string123
 ```

-Start with `docker-compose` and wait until `ops` successfully connects to Gitlab:
+Start with `docker-compose` - it will wait until Gitlab is started and token is registered:
 ```
 docker-compose up -d
-docker-compose logs -f ops
 ```